safiyenarman/suboxd-cs310app/README.md

 By centralizing authentic student insights, it replaces fragmented communication channels such as WhatsApp groups with a reliable academic feedback network.

 Ultimately, the project:

-**•⁠  ⁠Encourages informed decision-making
+•⁠  Encourages informed decision making
-•⁠  ⁠Promotes trust and transparency
+•⁠  Promotes trust and transparency
-•⁠  ⁠Fosters a stronger, supportive academic community**
+•⁠  Fosters a stronger, supportive academic communit

 =======
 # suboxd_cs310app